kokolem/lepsi-rozvrh/README.md

 - Proof of concept 2 - stability improvements and bug fixes
 - Alpha - complete rewrite, the first "usable" version, shows current and the next lesson (and is riddled with bugs)
 - Alpha 2 - partial rewrite, a "more usable" version, shows current and the next lesson (and still contains many bugs)
-- Beta - a future complete rewrite that should't contain many bugs
+- Beta - partial rewrite, the first version that's actually meant to be used, contains few bugs
 - Release - a future version, improved Beta (hopefully) without any bugs, when I get here, I will offer a merge with the original repository

 ## License